Ekhodair/Churn-Prediction-Analysis/README.md

 ![](figures/rnforest.JPG)

 Both Sensitivity and Specificity are dependent on the proportion of positive and negative samples in our prediction process which raises an issue as the model tends to be biased towards the more frequently predicted class.
-However, in order to address such a problem, we use Reciever operating characterictic curve which measures the performace of a binary classifier as its discrimination threshold is varied along with area under curve(optimal value at AUC equals 1) which is still useful even with high class imbalance unlike overall accuracy.
+However, in order to address such a problem, we use Reciever operating characteristic curve which measures the performace of a binary classifier as its discrimination threshold is varied along with area under curve(optimal value at AUC equals 1) which is still useful even with high class imbalance unlike overall accuracy.

 ![](figures/models.JPG)